shayan-farahani/shayan-farahani/README.md

 ###

 <h4>  hey, I am Shayan from arak, iran an I've been interested in programming for almost a long time.
 I work in the back-end site and my repositories are almost about Django.
-I am always looking for new technologies and I like to do group work (encryption).
+I am always looking for new technologies and I like to do group work.
 I am interested and sometimes I read about it

 ###